Louis XIII (cognac)

 Louis XIII ([lwi tʁɛz]) is a cognac produced by Rémy Martin, a company headquartered in Cognac, France, and owned by the Rémy Cointreau Group.
-The name was chosen as a tribute to King Louis XIII of France, the reigning monarch when the Rémy Martin family settled in the Cognac region.
+The name was chosen as a tribute to King Louis XIII, the reigning monarch when the Rémy Martin family settled in the Cognac region.
 He was the first monarch to recognize cognac as a category in its own right in the world of eaux-de-vie.

 Louis XIII cognac is produced in the Grande Champagne region of Cognac, from the growing of the grapes to the distillation and aging of the eaux-de-vie.
 The final blend is composed of up to 1,200 individual eaux-de-vie from Grande Champagne vineyards, ranging from at least 40 years to 100 years in age.

 History

 The origins of Louis XIII cognac begin with the founding of the House in the Cognac region in the early 1700s.
 In 1841, after more than a century of producing cognac, Paul-Emile Rémy Martin assumed control of the business and began selling the House’s cognacs under the family name.

 Paul-Emile broke from tradition and began bottling his cognacs rather than continuing to sell them by the barrel.
 In 1874, he began selling a blend of his best 100% Grande Champagne cognacs in an ornate decanter.
 While originally designated "Grande Champagne Very Old – Age Unknown", this particular blend and its decanter later became known as Louis XIII.